YU-Zhejian/art_modern/docs/Install.md

 ## C/C++ Compilers

-This project requires a working C++ compiler that supports C++17 and a working C compiler that supports C11 (for bundled HTSLib).
-That also includes the C++ standard library, compiler runtime library, and miscellaneous tools like linker and assembler.

 ### Checking C11 and C++17 Compatibility

+This project requires a working C++ compiler that supports C++17 and a working C compiler that supports C11.
 See [this cppreference article for C11](https://en.cppreference.com/w/c/11) and [this cppreference article for C++17](https://en.cppreference.com/w/cpp/17) for a table of the minimum compiler version that supports those versions.

-You may test whether your compiler (GCC, for example) using:
+You may also test whether your compiler (GCC, for example) supports such standard using:

 ```shell
 echo 'int main(){}' | gcc --std=c11 -x c - -o /dev/null
 echo 'int main(){}' | g++ --std=c++17 -x c++ - -o /dev/null
 ```

-If there's no error, the compiler **MIGHT** be supported.
-If there's an error, the compiler is definitely **NOT** supported.

 **NOTE** This is a very rough test.
 The compiler may still fail to compile the project due to the lack of support of some specific features.
+In other words, if there's no error, the compiler **MIGHT** be supported.
+If there's an error, the compiler is definitely **NOT** supported.

 **NOTE** The CMake build scripts inside this project contains a script that tests compiler compatibility which will be automatically executed when configuring the project.